Angelo Stiller: International career

 Stiller was a youth international footballer for Germany; he was also eligible to represent Croatia internationally due to his maternal Croatian heritage.
 In August 2024, he was called up for the Germany national team ahead of the 2024–25 UEFA Nations League matches against Hungary and the Netherlands.
 Stiller debuted for the senior team 7 September 2024 against Hungary at the Merkur Spiel-Arena, replacing Robert Andrich in the 82nd minute of Germany's 5–0 victory.
+On 21 May 2026, he was called up by Julian Nagelsmann for the FIFA World Cup, marking his first international tournament.